nabto/edge-device-webrtc/README.md

 **This RTSP demo container does not provide an audio feed so add Audio will not work.** Providing an RTSP server with an audio feed will make one-way audio work.

 ## Current limitations
- * `--rtpport` can be used to set the port number of the video video.
-It is then assumed the audio feed is on `port+1` and that the received audio should be sent to `port+2`;
  * H264 video codec (it is pretty simple to add codecs)
  * PCMU audio codec for RTSP feeds and OPUS audio codec for RTP feeds (Still simple to add/change codecs, but requires code changes to switch)
  * limited RTSP support:
- * - Only supports device sending video/audio feed, no recieving audio
+ * - Only supports device sending video/audio feed, no receiving
  * - The device will receive RTCP packets, and return dummy Receiver reports as our test cam uses this as keep alive.
  * No RTCP for RTP streams.
 We have not found any streamers which actually reacts to RTCP, so we do not handle it.